Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

 ## Continuous Methodologies (1/2)

 - **Continuous Integration** (CI)
-    - Continuously integrate changes into "main" branch.
+    - Continuously integrate changes into "main" branch
     - Avoids "merge hell"
     - Relies on testing and checking code continuously
         - Should be automatized